Is Stress Ruining Your Relationship?

-In my work with couples through online marriage counseling and relationship coaching, many of my couples clients report that their conflicts become unavoidable and difficult during stressful conditions.
-Even the most healthy, successful relationships will admit that when outside stressors begin to permeate the protective barrier built with patience, perseverance, and care there is an underlying discomfort that starts to engross itself into the relationship.
+In my work with couples in online marriage counseling and Denver couples counseling, many of my clients report that their conflicts become unavoidable and difficult during stressful conditions.
+Even the most healthy, successful relationships will admit that when outside stressors begin to permeate the protective barrier built with patience, perseverance, and care, there is an underlying discomfort that starts to engross itself into the relationship.

 When under perfect conditions, relationship conflicts are easily manageable and negotiable.
 Stress, however, awakens a fight-or-flight reaction that requires a mindful response from both partners.
 If you are looking for ways to protect your relationship in times of stress, here are five easy ways to look out for your partner and your relationship when things start to feel a little heavy.

 5 Easy Ways To Protect Your Relationship In Times Of Stress

 When we are experiencing a great deal of stress, anxiety, or worry we’re far less likely to be as forgiving, thoughtful, or mindful of other people as we would be normally.
 The lack of patience we feel when stressed (especially when stuck at home) can lead to a great deal of conflict in any relationship.

 As such, simply being aware of your or your partner’s shorter temper caused by stress can allow the flexibility of compassionate understanding.
 Looking for opportunities to show grace is an excellent way to protect your relationship in times of stress.

 If your partner is likely to experience high levels of anxiety and decreased patience as a result of stress, give them grace for it.
 Make these moments an open conversation and ask them how they’re doing, how they’re coping in spite of the increased stress, and if they need anything.
 Use this time to seek opportunities to communicate and connect.